Inside

 First Courtyard

-The First Courtyard is the only area of the palace that was open to the public during Ottoman times.
-This is where ceremonies and processions took place.
-Even if you don't have a ticket, you can still enter this courtyard.
-To get here, walk past the beautiful Fountain of Sultan Ahmet III from 1729, and enter through the Imperial Gate, which is the main entrance to Topkapi Palace.
+To get there, coming from Sultanahmet Square, walk past the beautiful Fountain of Sultan Ahmet III from 1729, and enter through the Imperial Gate, which is the main entrance to Topkapi Palace.

 Second Courtyard